renovatebot/renovate/docs/usage/troubleshooting.md

 ### The Mend Renovate App

-Each pull request from Renovate has a link to the [Mend Developer Portal](https://developer.mend.io/) in the PR body text.
+Each pull request from the Mend Renovate App has a link to the [Mend Developer Portal](https://developer.mend.io/) in the PR body text.

 The text you're looking for is: